 You can still give your baby the benefits of breastfeeding when you go back to work.
 Remember- some breastmilk is better than no breastmilk and every ounce counts!
 Read helpful information about Work and Breastfeeding.

 Breastmilk is usually expressed with a breastpump.
 There are many pumps to choose from, and a lactation consultant, La Leche League Leader or WIC breastfeeding peer counselor can help you find the right one.
 With the new Affordable Care Act law most private health insurance companies must provide women with a breastpump and access to lactation counseling.
 Call your health insurance provider to learn about getting a breastpump for free.

 If your insurance does not provide a breastpump, there are some other free and low-cost options available in Washington State.
-To find out what is available in your area call the Family Health Hotline at 1-800-322-2588.
+To find out what is available in your area call the Help Me Grow Washington Hotline at 1-800-322-2588.

 Did You Know Your Right to Breastfeed in Public is Protected by Law?

 Also, most employers are required to provide breastfeeding mothers with non-paid break time and a place to pump breastmilk when they return to work.